aristocraticnewyork/Fitbit-Cracker/README.md

 # Fitbit-Cracker
-Test if your fitbit account is working or not.
+Test if your fitbit accounts are working or not.

 2 Versions :

-Java
+Java (Proxies handled)
 PHP (Old one)